Medicare CERT Audit Defense

 Even when a Medicare CERT audit targets a carrier or other fiscal intermediary, it is still important for providers to play a role in the process.
-Typically, when auditing fiscal intermediaries, CMS will send documentation requests to the providers whose billings are under review.
-If neither the intermediary nor the provider submits documentation substantiating a claim, then the claim will be classified as “no documentation”—and deemed improper as a result.
+Typically, when auditing fiscal intermediaries, Medicare Administrative Contractors will send documentation requests and medical records requests to the providers whose billings are under review.
+If neither the intermediary nor the provider submits documentation substantiating the claims, then the Medicare claims will be classified as “no documentation”—and deemed improper as a result.

 What are the Consequences of Failing to Provide Requested Documentation in Response to a Medicare CERT Audit?

 Failure to provide requested documentation in response to a Medicare CERT audit can have immediate financial consequences.
+In their CERT reports, CMS can state no documentation, insufficient documentation, medical necessity, incorrect coding, and other errors when analyzing your documentation.
 As CMS’s Sample Part A Initial Letter states, “If the provider/supplier fails to send the requested documentation or contact CMS by [the deadline], the provider’s/supplier’s Medicare contractor will initiate claims adjustments or overpayment recoupment actions for these undocumented services.”
 It can also raise questions as to why a provider or carrier failed to provide the requested documentation, and this can in turn lead to further inquiry.

 When Can a Billing Be Deemed “Improper” During a Medicare CERT Audit?